-1. Number and extent of rills: rills can occur on this site.
+1. Number and extent of rills: can occur on this site.
 If rills are present they are likely to occur immediately following wildfire.
 Rills are most likely to occur on soils with surface textures of silt loam and clay loam.
+Surface gravels or cobbles slow water movement and reduce rill development.

-- 2. Presence of water flow patterns: water-flow patterns occur on this site.
+- 2. Presence of water flow patterns: occur on this site.
 When they occur, they are short and disrupted by cool season grasses and tall shrubs and are not extensive.
-Gravelly surface texture on some soils interrupt flows. - 3.
-Number and height of erosional pedestals or terracettes: Both occur on this site but are not extensive.
+Gravelly surface texture interrupts flows. - 3.
+Number and height of erosional pedestals or terracettes: both occur on this site but neither is extensive.
 In areas where flow patterns and/or rills are present, a few pedestals may be expected.
-Terracettes occur uphill from tall shrub bases and large bunchgrasses. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): On sites in mid-seral status bare ground may range from 25-35 percent. - 5.
-Number of gullies and erosion associated with gullies: none.
+Terracettes, principally associated with raveling, occur on the site uphill from tall shrub bases and large bunchgrasses. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
+On sites in mid-seral status bare ground may range from 15-40 percent. - 5.
+Number of gullies and erosion associated with gullies: None.

 6. Extent of wind scoured, blowouts and/or depositional areas: usually not present.
-Immediately following wildfire some soil movement may occur on lighter textured soils.
+Immediately following wildfire some soil movement may occur on lighter textured soils, but gravels or cobbles should reduce this impact.
 7. Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 3 feet following a significant run-off event.
 Coarse litter generally does not move.
-Gravels on some soil surfaces help reduce fine litter movement.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values should range from 4 to 6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure ranges from weak fine granular to moderate fine granular.
-Soil organic matter (SOM) ranges from 2 to 5 percent.
-The A or A1 horizon is typically 8 inches thick.
-Surface soil color is 10YR very dark grayish brown moist.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
+Gravels or cobbles on the surface help reduce fine litter movement.
+3. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values should range from 4 to 6 but needs to be tested.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure ranges weak very fine and moderate fine and medium granular to weak thin and moderate fine and medium platy.
+Soil organic matter (SOM) ranges from 1 to 4 percent.
+Surface color ranges from brown, to dark brown to yellowish red.
+The A or A1 horizon is typically 2 to 7 inches thick.
+0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
 Tall shrubs catch blowing snow in the interspaces.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses nearly = Sub-dominant: tall shrubs Other: perennial forbs Additional: shallow rooted bunchgrasses 13.
+1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present.
+2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: tall shrubs Other: perennial forbs Additional: shallow rooted bunchgrasses 3.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): mountain big sagebrush will become decadent in the absence of normal fire frequency and ungulate grazing.
 Grass and forb mortality will occur as tall shrubs increase.
-14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 15-20 percent to a depth of 0.1 inches.
+4. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 10-20 percent to a depth of 0.1 inches.
 Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.